lisawink/freiburg-myst/01-paper.md

 ---
-title: The effect of urban morphometry on the intra-urban variability of the heat island
+title: The effect of urban form on the intra-urban variability of the heat island
 subject: Tutorial
-subtitle: Evolve your markdown documents into structured data
+subtitle: 2-dimensional building and street parameters
-short_title: Analysis
+short_title: Overview
 authors:
   - name: Lisa Winkler
     affiliations: